 The only city in the world spanning two continents, Istanbul blends the best of Eastern and Western cultures.
 Flanked by Ottoman domes and Greek and Roman palaces, the city's skyline is a stunning site just begging to be explored.
-For couples on their honeymoon, romance here can be felt at every turn as you roam through remnants of an empire that endured for over 1,500 years.
+For couples on their honeymoon, the romance here can be felt at every turn as you roam through remnants of an empire that endured for over 1,500 years.
 Don't think it's all ancient history, though.
 Istanbul is embracing modern times with former bank vaults and Neoclassical buildings transforming into contemporary art galleries and boutique hotels.
-Here's five other reasons why this cosmopolitan city offers plenty of romance for honeymooners looking for a getaway that's heavy on culture while still whimsical enough to offer an exotic escape that feels far from your typical European getaway.
+Here are five other reasons why this cosmopolitan city offers plenty of romance for honeymooners looking for a getaway that's heavy on culture while still whimsical enough to offer an exotic escape that feels far from your typical European getaway.

 1. History at Every Turn

-Maybe you're more into museums and he's more into exploring architecture and history.
+Maybe you're more into museums and they're more into exploring architecture and history.
 You won't have to worry about your first fight as a married couple just yet.
 Compromising won't be hard when it comes to sightseeing in Istanbul.
 In Old Istanbul, or the Sultanahmet district, you'll be walking in the streets that once held Roman-era chariot races.
-Soak in the city's culture touring the sixth century Hagia Sophia museum (formerly a Greek Orthodox basilica and mosque) before heading underground to the fourth century Basilica Cistern, the largest of hundreds of Byzantine cisterns still sitting beneath the city.
+Soak in the city's culture touring the sixth-century Hagia Sophia museum (formerly a Greek Orthodox basilica and mosque) before heading underground to the fourth-century Basilica Cistern, the largest of hundreds of Byzantine cisterns still sitting beneath the city.
 When you're ready for a break from sightseeing, get lost in the maze of shops at the Grand Bazaar.
 One of the oldest covered markets in the world, the bazaar is filled with over 5,000 vendors selling everything from gold to ceramics and spices, and it's one of the best places to buy your first piece of home décor as a married couple.
 Turkish rug, anyone?

 2. Home of the Turkish Bath